 5).
 Feedback Session (approximately 30 minutes).
 Your psychologist will offer you the outcomes of the testing, the report and relevant recommendations for school or home.

-Cost (introductory and subject to change):
+Cost (Subject to change):

 The costs below are all inclusive of the time required to complete the relevant assessment (including initial appointment, testing appointment(s), scoring/interpreting, report writing and feedback session).